 Designing an aircraft hangar with a floating door?
 Omitting critical details from the architectural drawings and hangar door specifications often results in a door that’s difficult to manage and prone to complaints.

-To ensure consistent bids and avoid functionality problems, your drawings and specifications must clearly indicate where the push button stations should be located and what functions they must perform.
+To ensure consistent bids and reliable performance, your drawings and specifications must clearly identify the location and function of all push button stations.

 Including this level of detail in your bid documents ensures your hangar door is quoted and built correctly from the start.

-Need help?
-Aero Door offers free specification packages.
-Just ask—we’ll also show you animations of different floating door setups to help you confirm you’re selecting the right system for your project.
+Need support?
+Aero Door offers free specification packages—just ask.
+We’ll also share animations of various floating door configurations to help you confirm you’re choosing the right system for your project.

 Other Useful Videos